MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deactivate-guide.md

 # Activate, deactivate, or delete a guide in Dynamics 365 Guides

-If a [guide has been deactivated](pc-app-deactivate-guide.md) in Guides, you can reactivate it.
+If a [guide is deactivated](pc-app-deactivate-guide.md) in Guides, you can reactivate it.
 When you reactivate a guide, it immediately becomes available for authors to open or edit in the PC app.
 You can deactivate a guide or permanently delete it if you're sure that you no longer need it.

-If a [packaged guide has been deactivated](package-a-guide.md#manage-a-packaged-guide-in-the-pc-app) in Guides, you can reactivate it.
+If a [packaged guide is deactivated](package-a-guide.md#manage-a-packaged-guide-in-the-pc-app) in Guides, you can reactivate it.
 When you reactivate a packaged guide, it immediately becomes available for HoloLens users to view or for [authors to download it](package-a-guide.md#download-a-packaged-guide-in-the-model-driven-app).
 It can't be opened or edited in the PC app.

 You can also activate, deactivate, or delete specific guide content (video, image, or 3D part).
 Only admins can delete guides and guide content.